shibjeedanuwar/bs-to-ad/README.md

-# how to convert bs to ad manually
+# How to convert bs to ad manually

-A simple web application that converts dates between the Nepali calendar and the Gregorian calendar. convert bs to ad convert bs to ad bs to ad converter translate bs to ad bs to ad date calculator bs to ad
+A simple web application that converts dates between the Nepali calendar and the Gregorian calendar.
+Convert bs to ad,
+Convert bs to ad,
+bs to ad converter,
+translate bs to ad,
+bs to ad,
+date calculator bs to ad,
+You can view the live demo of the Date Converter [here](https://bstoad.online/).

 ## Table of Contents

 - [Features](#features)